monkeyx/pbw/README.md

 * Configuration file for mongoid in config directory
 * Mount route for the pbw engine at "/pbw"
 * Devise view templates in app/views/devise
-* Application layout for the Pbw engine in app/views/pbw/layouts
 * User::Lifecycle class for hooking in behaviour around users

 ## Generators